Hyun Bin: 2011–2012: Military enlistment and discharge

 On March 7, 2011, Hyun began his 21-month mandatory military service as a soldier in the Marine Corps.
 He volunteered to serve in the Marine Corps, said to be the toughest branch of the Korean military, as he had a good impression of the Marines.
 Competition rate to enter the Marines at that time was high at 4:1 with Hyun placing in the top 5% of applicants.
 Hyun applied to be a combat soldier.
 The decision to join the Marines while at the peak of his career generated much interest in Korea and overseas.
 Seven broadcasting companies, including Japan's NHK, requested access to the training camp.
 Hyun was named a top marksman during training, one of 16 out of about 720 rookie Marines.
 Hyun hit the target 19 times out of 20 in day shooting training, and all of his 10 shots hit the target during night training.
 To qualify as a top marksman, rookies must hit the target more than 18 times out of 20 in day training and nine out of 10 at night.

-The Corps originally planned to put Hyun on public relations duty; however due to public criticism and Hyun's reported desire to serve on the front line, Hyun was assigned on active duty to Baengnyeong Island, close to the Northern Limit Line and Yeonpyeong, site of a November 2010 artillery engagement between the North and South Korean forces.
+The Corps originally planned to put Hyun on public relations duty; however due to public criticism and Hyun's reported desire to serve on the front line, Hyun was assigned on active duty to the island Baengnyeongdo, close to the Northern Limit Line and Yeonpyeong, site of a November 2010 artillery engagement between the North and South Korean forces.

 After joining the Marines and completing his six months in the service, Hyun participated in the "Seoul Reclamation Anniversary Marine Marathon Competition".
 He ran a 6.25 km long course with 400 exemplary senior marines.
 This event was held in remembrance of the historically significant event when the Marines won back the capital Seoul that had been taken during the 6.25 Korean War.

 He was discharged on December 6, 2012, and was awarded the Secretary of Defense Award and the Marine Corps Commandant Commendation for being an exemplary soldier.
 After the merger of their former agency AM Entertainment with SM Entertainment, Hyun's reps announced in November 2012 that the actor and Shin Min-ah had decided to go independent and set up their own management agency O& Entertainment.